Summary for Scotina palliardii (Araneae)

 S. palliardii occurs in mature wettish heathland and chalk grassland.
 Adult males are found from September to March, with most activity in October, November, February and especially March.
 Adult females are found throughout the year.

-The spider has been recorded from only one location since 1992.
+The spider has been recorded from very few locations since 1992.
 It was always very local, but abundant where found but appears to have suffered major decline in area of occupancy over the past 30 years.
 It is apparently absent from many areas that would appear to be suitable, but this is probably largely the result of a lack of appropriate collecting in suitable areas.

 The loss of heathland and chalk grassland to agriculture and forestation.